geeksblabla/blanat/README.md

 Q: My submission was on the leaderboard before, why it got removed now ?
 A: Again, it's either timeout or it failed to pass the correctness check.
 Please check the `run.log` file for details and loo for your username.

+Q: What is `run.log`
+A: It is the runner's log from the test server.

 Q: Can I submit after the challenge is closed ?
 A: No, we will not be reviwing nor testing any submissions moving forward.
 This repo will be kept for educational purposes only